-Before joining Directions on Microsoft, Jim was an infrastructure producer for the online gaming division of Wizards of the Coast, working on the popular Magic Duels game.
-Prior to that, he managed infrastructure and operations for the U.S. and South American offices of Golder Associates, a global consulting engineering firm.
-Jim also worked at the University of Washington and Ohio State University, where he supported academic and research technology and taught undergraduate computing courses.
+Before joining Directions on Microsoft, Jim held positions in a broad range of industries including online gaming for Wizards of the Coast, enterprise infrastructure and operations for a global engineering consulting firm, and academic and research computing at University of Washington (Seattle) and The Ohio State University, where he also taught undergraduate computing courses.

-Jim received a B.A. in philosophy with studies in computer science from Ohio State University.
+Jim received a B.A. in philosophy with studies in computer science from The Ohio State University.